 Initial training

-The training for inspectors should be devised for each individual taking into account the required role having regard for the way in which the Directive is implemented in the Member State in question, and previous education, training and experience.
+The training for inspectors should be devised on an individual basis taking into account the way in which the Directive is implemented in the Member State in question, the required role, and the individual’s previous education, training and experience.
 Where the role is fulfilled by a qualified veterinarian with significant experience in the field of animal research or testing, it is likely that the learning outcomes of some of the modules will already have been achieved.
 In such circumstances, following a gap-analysis of the learning outcomes, they may be exempted from any of the modules, or from parts of the inspector module.

 All inspectors should perform a gap analysis of the modules listed in table 3 and review their related learning outcomes to ensure that all relevant skills and knowledge are acquired.

-The key training to ensure understanding of the inspector's role and the requirements are covered in the inspector module and laid out in the guidance document on inspection and enforcement.
+The key training necessary to understand the key requirements of the inspector's role are covered in the inspector module and laid out in the guidance document on inspection and enforcement.

 Learning outcomes should deliver sufficient level of understanding to allow compliance to be assessed and confirmed on inspection.
 This should be reflected during their assessment and documented in their training records.